QuVideoDeveloper/XYMediAppInfo/README.md

 ## License

-XYMediAppInfo is available under the GPL license.
+XYMediAppInfo is available under the MIT license.
 See the LICENSE file for more info.